Today’s Best Online Master’s Degrees in Music Education

 The best online master’s degrees in music education help working teachers learn advanced teaching strategies and music techniques in a flexible study plan.
-Browse top schools, review the curriculum, and more in this guide.
+Browse top schools for 2024, review the curriculum, and more in this guide.

 If you love music and you love teaching, a master’s in music education online might sound like the right next step for you.
 With a combination of art and science, these degrees teach advanced theories on music education that help teachers take their skills—and their careers—to the next level.